About the Homes Located at 31 Wharf Road

 • This project is an incredible opportunity to help fight displacement and address the growing housing crisis across West Marin.

-• The average home price in Bolinas is nearly $1.75M, which means homeownership has become increasingly out of reach for many families.
+• The average home price in Bolinas is nearly $1.75M, which means homeownership has become increasingly out of reach for many households.

-• The project at 31 Wharf will provide eight families with lasting housing security, the ability to build equity, and have a long-term future in Bolinas.
+• The project at 31 Wharf will provide eight households with lasting housing security, the ability to build equity, and have a long-term future contributing to the community in Bolinas.

 • Families who own their homes have better health outcomes, their children perform better in school, and they are more involved in their communities.

-• We are able to offer all that with a program that does not require a downpayment.
-Housing payments on the homes are capped at 35% of gross household income, including such costs as mortgage repayment, taxes and insurance.
+• Housing payments on the homes are capped at up to 30% of gross household income, including such costs as mortgage, utilities, taxes and insurance.

 How do you ensure a fair process?

-• As a fair housing lender, Habitat GSF is required to follow strict state and federal regulations, including county-specific income requirements set by the California Department of Housing and Community Development.
+• As a fair housing lender, we are required to follow strict state and federal regulations, including county-specific income requirements set by the California Department of Housing and Community Development.

 • These requirements help ensure that the selection process is fair and equitable for everyone.